This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Doubtful Sound

 Earlier, I gave you Milford Sound, well now, I give you Doubtful Sound – a dramatic, hard-to-reach, magical area hidden within Fiordland National Park.
-It’s without a doubt one of the best day trips from Queenstown because it’s so unique and difficult to get to, but that only adds to its bucket-list worthiness, in my opinion!
+It’s without a doubt one of the best day trips from Queenstown because it’s so unique and difficult to get to (you have to take a tour to Doubtful Sound), but that only adds to its bucket-list worthiness, in my opinion!

 If you were to look for Doubtful Sound on a map, it looks pretty close to Queenstown.
-But in fact, to reach it, you have to drive to Manapouri (a 2-hour plus drive) and from there, hop on an hour-long boat trip across Lake Manapouri to the other side, where you must then get on a bus into the sound.
+But in fact, to get from Queenstown to Doubtful Sound, you have to drive to Manapouri (a 2-hour plus drive) and from there, hop on an hour-long boat trip across Lake Manapouri to the other side, where you must then get on a bus into the sound.
 All in from Queenstown, you will need to allow over 12 hours for this particular day trip, including getting there and the boat cruise.

 After about 4 hours of traveling, you will reach the majestic Doubtful Sound – and the starting point for your catamaran cruise through its lush green cliffs and bright blue waters.
 The cruise is 2 hours and 45 minutes long and includes an informative commentary by your captain.
 Keep your eyes peeled for the abundant wildlife in the area, including penguins, seals, and dolphins.
 Your captain will take you all the way out to where the sea meets the sound, and it’s such a picturesque journey, so be sure to take lots of photos.